-Another way might be to write a gift into trust.
-This way a trustee is appointed, who then distributes the property according to the conditions laid out in your Will, for example the person doesn’t inherit until they reach the age of 25.
-This is quite common and after all it’s not a bad idea to wait a little longer than the tender age of 18.
+Another way might be to write a gift into a trust.
+This way a trustee is appointed, who then distributes the property according to the conditions laid out in your Will, for example, the person doesn’t inherit until they reach the age of 25.
+This is quite common and after all, it’s not a bad idea to wait a little longer than the tender age of 18.
 But then what if that person is very mature and could do with the money earlier?

 If a condition is voided, unless the beneficiary has already received the gift, it’s deemed to have failed and therefore falls into the estate residue and is distributed under the laws of intestacy (ie where there is no Will) With that in mind, be sure to avoid unreasonable conditions onto gifts and try to leave out the whacky stuff.

 This information provided in this article is not intended to constitute legal advice and each relationship breakdown requires careful consideration in our view by a fully qualified Solicitor before decisions are made and before you embark on a certain course of action.